robertwayne/bufferfish/README.md

 ## Why?

-There's obviously a million binary protocols out there, most of them probably better-designed than anything I could ever hope to create.
+There's a million binary protocols out there, most of them probably better-designed than anything I could ever hope to create.
 That said, I wasn't happy with the output of many of the language-agnostic, schemaless protocols.
-They often included too much information _(of the ones I tried)_, and of the language-specific ones I tried, I would have had to write a library to cover the other language I needed regardless.
+They often included too much information _(of the ones I tried)_, and of the language-specific ones I tried, I would have had to write a library to cover the other language I needed.

 Some of my goals:

 - Working with in-memory buffers should be easy; no need to deserialize an entire byte array before operating on its data.
+Peeking without advancing a cursor should be possible.
 - Defining specific values as fixed-length or variable-length is important.
 - Writing to buffers should be painless; whether serializing an entire object or manually constructing a buffer.